gazbert/bxbot/README.md

 1. Install [Docker](https://docs.docker.com/engine/installation/) on the machine you want to run the bot.
-1. Fetch the BX-bot image from Docker Hub: `docker pull gazbert/bxbot:x.x.x` - replace x.x.x with the [Releases](https://github.com/gazbert/bxbot/releases) of the bot you want, e.g. `docker pull gazbert/bxbot:0.6.3`.
+1. Fetch the BX-bot image from Docker Hub: `docker pull gazbert/bxbot:x.x.x` - replace x.x.x with the [Release](https://github.com/gazbert/bxbot/releases) of the bot you want, e.g. `docker pull gazbert/bxbot:0.6.3`
-1. Run the Docker container: `docker container run --name bxbot-x.x.x -it gazbert/bxbot:x.x.x bash`.
+1. Run the Docker container: `docker container run --name bxbot-x.x.x -it gazbert/bxbot:x.x.x bash`
-1. Change into the bot's directory: `cd bxbot*`.
+1. Change into the bot's directory: `cd bxbot*`
 1. Configure the bot as required - see the main _[Configuration](#configuration-2)_ section.
    The bot's default configuration uses the [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java).